 Equine Assisted Psychotherapy (EAP) integrates several psychological approaches with the use of one or more horses.
 The focus of EAP is not riding or horsemanship, but rather on self-exploration, insight, skills building, and learning.
 A specialized treatment team of a licensed Mental Health Specialist, a certified Equine Specialist and one or more Horses work with clients in an experiential manner to help them learn about themselves and others, while processing or discussing feelings, behaviors, and patterns.
 The goal is to help the client in social, emotional, cognitive, or behavioral ways and allows the client(s) to learn from natural successes, mistakes, and consequences.

 No riding nor horse experience is necessary.
-In fact, right now all sessions are done with the client(s) on the ground interacting with the horse(s).
-We hope in the near future to have a riding component to our program, but even then, no riding experience will be necessary to for this form of EAP.
+Most sessions are done with the client(s) on the ground interacting with the horse(s).
+Some programs may include a riding component, but even then, no riding experience is necessary.

 Horses provide vast opportunities for metaphorical learning, an effective technique when working with even the most challenging individuals or groups.
 EAP also provides an experiential means in which the client can identify and address a range of emotional and behavioral challenges and learn healthy and appropriate skills to address these challenges.

 Your specialized treatment team will collaborate with you to create a plan of care to meet your specific needs and together you will decide how often to meet and for how long.